How Do I Install an Electrical Outlet in Bowling Green, KY?

 3. Install a Weatherproof Cover

-A weatherproof outlet cover (also called an “in-use” cover) is required by the Canadian Electrical Code.
+A weatherproof outlet cover (also called an “in-use” cover) is required by the Kentucky Electrical Code.
 It shields your outlet even when a cord is plugged in.

 4. Proper Wiring and Circuit Load